ansible/ansible/docs/docsite/rst/community/other_tools_and_programs.rst

 PyCharm
 -------

 A full IDE (integrated development environment) for Python software development.
 It ships with everything you need to write python scripts and complete software, including support for YAML syntax highlighting.
 It's a little overkill for writing roles/playbooks, but it can be a very useful tool if you write modules and submit code for Ansible.
-Can be used to debug the Ansible engine.
+Can be used to debug ``ansible-core``.
 For more information, see `PyCharm <https://www.jetbrains.com/pycharm/>`_

 Sublime